shh-dlce/qmss-2017/collaboration/README.md

 - Gelato

-For relational data, though, this approach sacrifices a built-in mechanism to enforce referential integrity (which relational databases provide).
-But this can be alleviated using scripts to check data consistency (and using the GitHub platform these checks could be run automatically).
+For relational data, though, this approach sacrifices a built-in mechanism to enforce referential integrity (which relational databases provide - see https://github.com/shh-dlce/qmss-2016/blob/master/masterclass/data-curation-sql.pdf).
+But this can be alleviated using scripts to check data consistency
+(and using the GitHub platform these checks could be run automatically).

 See also https://github.com/clld/lanclid2/blob/master/presentations/forkel.pdf